Brown College at Monroe Hill

 Brown College at Monroe Hill is one of three residential colleges at the University of Virginia.
 Originally named Monroe Hill College, Brown opened in 1986 as the first modern residential college at the University of Virginia.
 It was renamed Brown College at Monroe Hill in recognition of the endowment donated by the Brown family (of the Brown-Forman Corporation) in 1994.
-The college is led by James Coan principal, and John T. Casteen IV, Director of Studies.
-A number faculty fellows from many departments and schools of the university maintain close ties to the college.
+The college is led by John T. Casteen, Principal.
+A number of faculty fellows from many departments and schools of the university maintain close ties to the college.

 The compound that conforms the college is principally made of the following buildings known as portals: Davis, Smith, Mallet, Long, Venable, Gildersleeve, McGuffey, Harrison, Tucker, Holmes, Rogers and Peters.
 Each portal houses approximately 24 students and all twelve are connected by underground passages frequently referred to as tunnels.

 History

 The historic Monroe Hill complex includes the Monroe Hill House, the James Monroe law office, and two arcaded ranges constructed as student rooms.
 The Monroe Hill House was James Monroe's residence and family farm, and the Grounds of the University of Virginia are built upon land purchased from the former president.
 The Monroe Hill House is the original house in which Monroe resided.
 The original section of the house was built about 1790, as a one-story, 26 by 20 feet, brick dwelling.
-It was enlarged in 1814, by John Perry to a two-story, five bay, brick dwelling with a Greek Revival facade.
+It was enlarged in 1814, by John Perry to a two-story, five-bay, brick dwelling with a Greek Revival facade.
 It has stucco covered front and rear facades, a low hipped roof, and a one-story portico with paired Tuscan order columns.
-The James Monroe Law Office was built about 1790, and is a 1 1/2-story, two bay, brick building with a fieldstone foundation.
+The James Monroe Law Office was built about 1790, and is a 1 1/2-story, two-bay, brick building with a fieldstone foundation.
 It consists of two small rooms on the first floor with a steep stair in a narrow hall leading to the second floor.
 The two arcaded ranges, built in 1848 and known as the Brown Range and Dawson Range, consist of six student rooms each.
 The Brown Range connects the main house to the James Monroe Law Office.
 In 1848, the site became a residential college for students given grants by the Commonwealth of Virginia to attend the University of Virginia.
 Monroe Hill continues to be used for educational purposes as a residential college, now known as Brown College.

 Monroe Hill was listed on the National Register of Historic Places in 2004.

 When built in 1929, the portals were the first new dormitories since the founding of the university, and originally housed first year students.

 In 2022, residents of Brown College began a campaign to rename the portals, all of which are named after slave owners or Confederate veterans.
 While the portals are still formally known by their original names, current Brown residents refer to the portals as Periwinkle, Redwood, Honey, Teal, Hazel, Magenta, Green, Violet, Dandelion, Lapis, Maroon, and Saffron.